Sacred Reich: Musical style and lyrics

 Sacred Reich is known for their political and social lyrics, which often focus on topics such as war, racism, and ecology.
 The band's style, generally considered thrash metal, frequently uses mid-tempo song structures and takes influences from other genres such as punk rock and hardcore punk, as well as elements of groove metal on their later releases.
 The band's songs are generally short and based on simple guitar riffs; author Thierry Anzar said the songs develop a "communicative energy" reliant on strong choruses and lyrics.

 Influence and legacy

 Revolver named Sacred Reich as "one of the most important thrash bands of the eighties and nineties".
-They dubbed their debut album Ignorance as "a milestone in the thrash movement", and the album later appeared on their 25 Essential Thrash Albums list.
+They dubbed their debut album Ignorance as "a milestone in the thrash movement", and the album later appeared on their "25 Essential Thrash Albums" list.
 Metal Hammer labeled the band as "among the few socially conscious thrashers in the 80s".
 The band is commonly attributed to helping lead the second wave of thrash metal during the late 1980s alongside bands such as Testament, Death Angel, Dark Angel, and Forbidden.
-Sacred Reich is credited with being a progenitor of groove metal, and their 1990 album The American Way is credited as being one of the first groove metal albums—releasing a few months before Pantera's Cowboys from Hell and before Sepultura's Chaos A.D.
+Sacred Reich is credited with being a progenitor of groove metal, and their 1990 album The American Way is credited as being one of the first groove metal albums, released two months before Pantera's Cowboys from Hell and three years before Sepultura's Chaos A.D.